-The UK Cinema Association (UKCA) has announced plans for its 2019 annual conference, ‘TECH: New horizons for the big screen experience‘, to be held on Tuesday 5 and Wednesday 6 March at Vue Westfield, White City, London.
+The UK Cinema Association (UKCA) held its 2019 annual conference, ‘TECH: New horizons for the big screen experience‘, on Tuesday 5 and Wednesday 6 March at Vue Westfield, White City, London.

 Day 1 – Tuesday 5 March